vokegpu/anubis-graphics-kit/README.md

 The location of executables is on `./build/`, choose your system and run Anubis Graphics Kit.
 Note: If the Linux version is broken, replace the Linux `./data` with `./build/win/data/`, most of the commits are tested in Windows.

-The project uses:
+The project dependecies:
-SDL2, GLEW, freetype, and [EKG GUI library](https://github.com/vokegpu/ekg-ui-library).
+SDL2, GLEW, Freetype, and [EKG GUI library](https://github.com/vokegpu/ekg-ui-library).

 # GPU support